 The Señora Maria Vargas Scholarship Fund

-Established 2007 in honor of Señora Maria Vargas's 45 years of teaching Spanish at Stevenson.
+Established in 2007 in honor of Señora Maria Vargas's 45 years of teaching Spanish at Stevenson.

 The Alumni Council Fund